MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the authentication delegate

-If you're using the Active Directory Authentication Library (ADAL) in your .NET application, you'll need to make a  change to the `Microsoft.InformationProtection.AuthDelegate` implementation to disable authority validation.
+If you're using the ADAL in your .NET application, you'll need to make a  change to the `Microsoft.InformationProtection.AuthDelegate` implementation to disable authority validation.
 Disable authority validation by setting `validateAuthority` in the `AuthenticationContext` constructor to **false**.

    ```csharp
    AuthenticationContext authContext = new AuthenticationContext(authority, false, tokenCache);